IBS in Men: Why It's Underdiagnosed (and What to Do)

 Permission, since it seems to be needed

-Here is the part that has to be said out loud for a lot of men: your gut symptoms are worth taking seriously.
+A lot of men need to hear this out loud: male gut symptoms are worth taking seriously.
 You are allowed to describe them in detail to a doctor.
 You are allowed to ask for tests.
 You are allowed to follow a diet that requires asking about ingredients in a restaurant.
 You are allowed to name the condition you have instead of pretending it isn't there.

 The two-to-one diagnosis ratio is not destiny.
 It's a pattern built partly from biology and largely from behavior (yours, your doctor's, the culture around you).
 The biology part is small.
 The behavior part is addressable this week, with one appointment and a clear ask.
-Getting this named is the unlock for everything else.
+Getting this named is what unlocks the treatment pathway described above.

 Track your symptoms and discover patterns with FODMAP Tracker.
 Includes a database of 1,000+ foods with FODMAP ratings.